mHadi1091/my-notes-practice-/infoandtech.md

 instructions (input) from the user, process the data according to the instructions and gives the result (output).

-## Characteristics of compuetrs 🖥️
+## Characteristics of computers 🖥️
 * the characteristices of a computer are based on few things given below:
 * ` speed `
 * ` accuracy `